 Which companies best fit an MCA loan?

-Because MCA payments are a percentage of daily sales pulled on a continuous basis, businesses with large numbers of predictable deposits, such as restaurants or retail stores with numerous credit card transactions, are ideal candidates for MCAs.
+Because MCA payments are a percentage of daily sales pulled on a continuous basis, businesses with large numbers of predictable deposits, such as restaurants or retail stores with numerous credit card transactions, can be good candidates for MCAs.

 The primary benefits of MCAs are ease of approval and speed of funding.
 After completing the minimal paperwork, business owners can often be approved and receive payment within a few days.
 And because the loan approval looks at past daily deposits, limited or even bad credit history is not usually a deterrent.